Low Blood Pressure - Medical Condition

 In certain instances, people may experience low blood pressure but otherwise feel fine.
 Hypotension becomes a concern when it is accompanied by one or more of the following symptoms:

 In the case of shock, a person may at first experience any of the above signs or symptoms.
-Over time, without immediate medical attention, a person may become unconscious.
+If you notice signs of shock, such as cold and clammy skin, very rapid breathing, a bluish skin tone, or a weak and rapid pulse in yourself or someone else, call 9-1-1.
+Without immediate medical attention, a person may become unconscious.

 Low blood pressure is diagnosed by a doctor when they check your blood pressure with a sphygmomanometer.
 For people who experience low blood pressure without other symptoms, it may only require regular monitoring by a doctor during routine exams, and medical treatment may not be necessary.
 If certain signs suggest an underlying condition, your doctor may recommend one or more of the following tests to diagnose a cause for your hypotension: